List of statements independent of ZFC: Measure theory

 A stronger version of Fubini's theorem for positive functions, where the function is no longer assumed to be measurable but merely that the two iterated integrals are well defined and exist, is independent of ZFC.
 On the one hand, CH implies that there exists a function on the unit square whose iterated integrals are not equal — the function is simply the indicator function of an ordering of [0, 1] equivalent to a well ordering of the cardinal ω1.
 A similar example can be constructed using MA.
 On the other hand, the consistency of the strong Fubini theorem was first shown by Friedman.
 It can also be deduced from a variant of Freiling's axiom of symmetry.

 Topology

-The Normal Moore Space conjecture, namely that every normal Moore space is metrizable, can be disproven assuming CH or MA + ¬CH, and can be proven assuming a certain axiom which implies the existence of large cardinals.
+The Normal Moore Space conjecture, namely that every normal Moore space is metrizable, can be disproven assuming the continuum hypothesis or assuming both Martin's axiom and the negation of the continuum hypothesis, and can be proven assuming a certain axiom which implies the existence of large cardinals.
 Thus, granted large cardinals, the Normal Moore Space conjecture is independent of ZFC.

-Various assertions about finite, P-points, Q-points, ...

 The existence of an S-space is independent of ZFC.
 In particular, it is implied by the existence of a Suslin line.